About This Project

 - a website of 2YC geoscience resources

-- four types of dissemination workshops - national, regional, local, and virtual
+- four types of dissemination workshops - national professional meetings, regional, local, and webinar

 - a leadership development program for 2YC geoscience faculty